New Year 2023 eve celebrations in Dubai: Best places to visit, fireworks timings, things to do with family

 Story highlights

-Best places to visit during New Year 2023 eve celebrations in Dubai: People from all across the world flock to Dubai every year to witness the fascinating fireworks and drone shows to make their New Year celebrations memorable and exciting.
+Best places in Dubai for New Year 2023 eve celebrations: People from all across the world flock to Dubai every year to witness the fascinating fireworks and drone shows to make their New Year celebrations memorable and exciting.
 Here you will get the details of the top sites and places you can visit this New Year's eve in Dubai with your friends and family

-Best places to visit during New Year 2023 eve celebrations in Dubai: People from all across the world flock to Dubai every year to witness the fascinating fireworks and drone shows to make their New Year celebrations memorable and exciting.
+Best places in Dubai for New Year 2023 eve celebrations: People from all across the world flock to Dubai every year to witness the fascinating fireworks and drone shows to make their New Year celebrations memorable and exciting.
 Here you will get the details of the top sites and places you can visit this New Year's eve in Dubai with your friends and family

 Record-breaking fireworks in Dubai

-As per media reports, this year, Dubai city will attempt to break 3 Guinness world records.
-A massive firework show will be organised at Al Wathba in Abu Dhabi by the organising Committee of the Sheikh Zayed Festival.
+As per media reports, this year, Dubai city will attempt to break three Guinness world records.
+A massive firework show will be organised at Al Wathba in Abu Dhabi by the organising committee of the Sheikh Zayed Festival.
 Three world records will be made in terms of time, quantity and formation.
 The firework show is expected to last for 40 minutes.

 Fireworks, concerts and drone shows at 30 locations in Dubai

-Atlantis, the Palm: If you are looking forward to enjoying a lively concert show in Dubai this year, Atlantis is the place you must visit on New Year eve from 7 PM onwards.
-Kylie Minogue, an Australian singing sensation, will add an extra dash of fun to the festivities by performing a string of hits, while guests enjoy the decadent buffet complete with lobster and caviar alongside free-flowing bubbly.
+Atlantis, the Palm: If you are looking forward to enjoying a lively concert show in Dubai this year, Atlantis is the place you must visit on New Year's eve from 7 pm onwards.
+Australian singing sensation Kylie Minogue will add an extra dash of fun to the festivities by performing a string of hits, while guests enjoy the decadent buffet complete with lobster and caviar alongside free-flowing bubbly.
 You'll also have front-row seats to witness the spectacular Palm fireworks.

 Drone shows in Dubai